|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During late 1940, unsuccessfully searched for German surface raiders in the area.

-On November 18, 1940 assigned to 20 Squadron as part of a transportation flight.
+On November 18, 1940 assigned to No. 20 Squadron as part of a transportation flight.

 At the time, both pilots were ashore and only the flight crew was aboard.
 Fueled with 1,400 gallons, the flying boat caught fire immediately.
 Crew member Sgt Andrew Ireland launched the life raft and helped to pickup other survivors before they were picked up by a larger rescue boat.
 Later he earned the British Empire Medal for bravery.